grafana/beyla/docs/sources/_index.md

 ## Life cycle of a web service request

-The following image illustrate an example life cycle of a web service request. from the start of the service request until the end of the service response, the client-perceived response time is near to 140 ms.
+The following image illustrates an example life cycle of a web service request.
+From the start of the service request until the end of the service response, the client-perceived response time is near to 140 ms.

 ![Life cycle of a web service request](https://grafana.com/media/docs/grafana-cloud/beyla/req-life-cycle_2.png)

 At the server side, most instrumentation agents are only able to insert probes to measure the service handler time, which is the part of the code that is written by the service owner, while the rest of server-side execution time is at the kernel side or at the language runtime (for example, most languages enqueue incoming HTTP requests for later dispatch).

 Under low-load conditions, most of the execution time is spent in the service handler, but in high-load scenarios, many requests might spend a non-negligible time in an internal queue, waiting to be dispatched.
 In the above timeline, instrumenting only the server handler would report metrics measuring that a web request has required 50ms to execute, while in reality it has spent 120ms at the server side.
-The service owner would get inaccurate metrics about their services behavior.
+The service owner would get inaccurate metrics about their services' behavior.

 ## Track total request time